 - About Us

-Welcome to Philadelphia’s Department of Behavioral Health and Intellectual disAbility Services (DBHIDS) Web site.
-The City of Philadelphia has integrated its behavioral health care and intellectual disability services into one comprehensive system.
+Welcome to the City of Philadelphia’s Department of Behavioral Health and Intellectual disAbility Services (DBHIDS), part of the City’s Office of Health and Human Services.
+Our department is proud to offer behavioral health care, intellectual disability supports and early intervention services in one comprehensive integrated system.

 - Division of Administration & Finance